-While the NewJour Editor reviews the website of each publication, the journals included in NewJour are not screened for quality of the published articles.
-If the Editor's review of the website raises questions about the legitimacy and/or quality of the journal, starting in December 2013, those journals will have a “Further Review Recommended” notation in the description.
+Many of the journals included in NewJour have not been screened for quality of the published articles.
 We recommend that you review the published articles or contact the journal editor before using these journals for research or publication.

-We include a broad range of journals in NewJour for the following reasons:
+A broad range of journals were included in the NewJour database for the following reasons:

 - NewJour’s database contains over twenty years of data on online publishing.
 All new journals, including those of unknown or questionable quality, are part of the publishing landscape and provide important information about growth and trends in online publishing.
 If some journals were excluded from the archive, the database would no longer be representative of the publishing industry.